Inspired by St. Francis de Sales

 Divine Mercy in the dark night:

-as we very humbly kneel
+we very humbly kneel

 and wait at the communion rail,

-the good God comes to us! --
+where the good God comes to us! --

-we taste the glory of Heaven
+and we taste the magnificent glory

-on earth, and our spirit
+and our spirit resurrects,

-resurrects from the grave
+from the grave of our pride,

-of our pride and selfishness,
+from the grave of our selfishness,

-as we experience divine union
+and we experience divine union

 with the Divine Mercy;